mrazjava/booklink/README.md

 with docker directly see `docker-compose` section.

 As sandbox always attempts to pull latest `live` and `pre` images, it may leave previously overridden image in the dangling state.
-This will happen frequently with pre-release and staging images as they run off a `latest` tag.
+This will happen frequently with pre-release and staging images as they run off fixed tags which are simply overriden.
 You may want to clean dangling images after running sandbox:
 ```
 docker image prune -f
 ```
+Perhaps the nicest feature of sandbox is the ability to easily run archived<sup>2</sup> releases or combine<sup>3</sup> archived frontend and backend releases which were never deployed together.

+<sup>2</sup> | Archived release is a version tagged docker image which at some point in the past was deployed live but it was displaced by newer version and no longer runs in any environment.
+Archived release could also be a version tagged release which for whatever reason was never deployed live (last minute skip, etc).

+<sup>3</sup> | At any point there is always one specific version of frontend and backend deployed together (eg: 0.5.0 FE and 0.8.0 BE).
+As releases grow there will be many versions of both that were never deployed or even tested together.
+While running such combinations will often be impractical, it may be a lot of fun!

 ## docker-compose<sup>1</sup>
 Composition is used as a convenience feature to quickly run (or try out) multiple docker images tuned for the desired